celest-dev/website/docs/functions/exceptions.md

 }
 ```

-In your Flutter app, the same `MyException` type will be thrown by the generated client if an error occurs.
+In your Flutter app, the same `BadNameException` type will be thrown by the generated client if an error occurs.

 ```dart
 import 'package:celest_backend/client.dart';